Can Automated Feedback Turn Students into Happy Prologians?: Results

 \subsubsection{Interest}

-We asked students to rate their interest in the topics of logic and logic programming on a scale from 1 to 5.
-The answers, summarized in Figure~\ref{fig:interest}, show a fairly normal distribution, with most students having some interest in the topics and a small number showing no interest or a large amount of interest.
+We asked students to rate their interest in logic and logic programming on a scale from 1 to 5.
+The answers, summarized in Figure~\ref{fig:interest}, show a fairly normal distribution, with most students having some interest in the topics and a small number showing either no interest or a high level of interest.

-To test our hypothesis that more interested students take better advantage of automated feedback, we decided to compare students' interest with the agreement level for the statement ``I think the automated feedback helped increase my grade in this course''.
+To test our hypothesis that more interested students take better advantage of automated feedback, we compared students' interest with the level of agreement with the statement ``I think the automated feedback helped increase my grade in this course''.
 Figure~\ref{fig:interest-effect} shows the agreement responses grouped by interest level.
 A Spearman's rank correlation analysis does not allow us to reject the null hypothesis, which means there is no statistically significant relationship between students' interest level and how beneficial they found the feedback received (\(S = 4.26\times 10^{5},\; p = 0.08,\; \hat{\rho} = 0.14\)).